JakubTesarek/dbgr/README.md

 ## Return value
 Your request can return a value.
 This return value will be printed to the terminal when you execute a request.
 It also gets returned when you implement [recursive calls](#recursive-calls).
-This can be usefull for example for authentication.
+This can be useful for example for authentication.

 The return value also get cached when [cache is used](#caching).